-If you have been injured in an accident within the course and scope of your employment, you may be entitled to wage compensation and lifetime medical benefits.
+If you have been injured in an accident at work, you may be entitled to wage compensation and lifetime medical benefits.
 Workers’ compensation claims can also include occupational diseases, conditions caused by exposure to hazardous substances, or carpal tunnel syndrome.

 The attorneys of The Reed Law Firm, P.L.L.C. are experienced Virginia workers’ compensation attorneys, and can assist you with your Virginia workers’ compensation claim.
 Contact us today for a free consultation.

 Benefits Available Under the Virginia Workers’ Compensation Act

 - Temporary Total Disability Benefits Under Virginia law, temporary total disability benefits are available when an injured worker is unable to work due to his workplace injury, and is under active medical care.
 In order to receive temporary total disability benefits, the injured employee cannot work in any capacity.